Qureshi Departs For China For Pak-China FMs Strategic Dialogue - UrduPoint

 Qureshi Departs For China For Pak-China FM's Strategic Dialogue

-Foreign Minister Shah Mahmood Qureshi Thursday departed here for two-day visit to China to participate in the Second Round of China-Pakistan Foreign Ministers' Strategic Dialogue
+Foreign Minister Shah Mahmood Qureshi Thursday departed here for two-day visit (August 20-21) to China for participating in the Second Round of China-Pakistan Foreign Ministers' Strategic Dialogue

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Aug, 2020 ) :Foreign Minister Shah Mahmood Qureshi Thursday departed here for two-day visit to China to participate in the Second Round of China-Pakistan Foreign Ministers' Strategic Dialogue.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Aug, 2020 ) :Foreign Minister Shah Mahmood Qureshi Thursday departed here for two-day visit (August 20-21) to China for participating in the Second Round of China-Pakistan Foreign Ministers' Strategic Dialogue.

 The first meeting of the Dialogue was held in March last year, a Foreign Office press release said.